noren/WEB3_S13/week1/README.md

 Week One
 ---------

 Our initial jump into AWS was super successful.
+You all did did great.
 Use the PDF referenced here to go through the process again and get comfortable with AWS.

 What we covered this week:

+	• Syllabus linked here for [download](/Web3_PSAM_5150_A_PIUGGI_S13.pdf/) & Course Expectations
 	• What is a server?
 	• What is AWS?
 What is an Instance?
 	• How do I set up a server?
-	• Intro to Linux
+	• Intro to Linux & SSH

-Please reach out with any questions or comments.
+Please reach out with any questions from what we covered today.

 Homework: